webgme/bindings/README.md

 npm install webgme-bindings --save
 ```

+(To install directly from github instead use: `npm install webgme/bindings#master --save`.)

 ### Setting up Python
 The python api is confirmed to work both with both `2.7` and `3.x`.
 The only third part dependency is
 [pyzmq](https://github.com/zeromq/pyzmq) which should work [down to 2.5](https://pyzmq.readthedocs.io/en/latest/pyversions.html).